shenwei356/seqkit/doc/docs/benchmark.md

         zcat hs_ref_GRCh38.p2_chr{18,19,20,21,22,Y}.mfa.gz | pigz -c > dataset_B.fa.gz

-And some tools do not support RNA sequences, and are not able to directly read .gz file, so the files are uncompressed, and convert to DNA by `fakit seq --rna2dna dataset_A.fa.gz > dataset_A.fa`.
+Some tools do not support RNA sequences, and are not able to directly read .gz file, so the files are uncompressed, and converted to DNA by `fakit seq --rna2dna dataset_A.fa.gz > dataset_A.fa`.

  File                   | type  |  num_seqs   |     min_len |  avg_len    |  max_len
 :----------------------:|:-----:|:-----------:|:-----------:|:-----------:|:---------: